magefan/module-blog/README.md

 ## What you should know about reviews on our competitor websites?

   Yep!!!
-We so good that our competitor use our reviews :-) [Please check](https://www.youtube.com/watch?v=rnqz5t6Kc5k).
+We're so good that our competitor use our reviews :-) [Please check](https://www.youtube.com/watch?v=rnqz5t6Kc5k).

 <a href="https://www.youtube.com/watch?v=rnqz5t6Kc5k">